Heritage tourism: Forms

 Natural heritage tourism involves visits to natural features consisting of physical and biological formations or groups of such formations, geological and physiographical formations and precisely delineated areas which constitute the habitat of threatened species of animals and plants, natural sites, or precisely delineated natural areas.

+Authenticity

+Authenticity is a recurring concern in heritage tourism, both as something visitors seek and as something sites present.
+An influential early account argued that tourists pursue what they take to be the “back regions” of a destination, where life is assumed to be more genuine, and that tourist settings are frequently arranged so as to give the impression that such a region has been entered when it has not, a phenomenon termed staged authenticity.

+Much subsequent research has examined heritage authenticity from the visitor’s point of view.
+A complementary line of work approaches it from the producer’s side, that is, from the position of the heritage manager whose decisions shape what is presented.
+One such account conceptualises the cultural heritage object as having three overlapping attributes — its physical form, its links to what is culturally and historically significant, and its vitality in actively transmitting meaning — and treats the authenticity a site produces as a matter of the indexical and iconic cues these attributes supply.

 Consequences

-Benjamin W. Porter and Noel B. Salazar have ethnographically documented that cultural heritage tourism can create tensions and even conflict among the different stakeholders involved.

 The effect on indigenous peoples whose land and culture are being visited by tourists has been considered a problem.
 In Mexico, tourism increased because of the predicted end of the Maya calendar.
 Some activists claim the indigenous Maya are not benefiting from the traffic.
 However, heritage tourism has sometimes contributed to the economies of certain regions, for example, heritage tourism contributed 50 million pounds to Orkney's economy in 2017.

 Colonial officials employed fieldworkers' notes, books and fieldwork to understand aboriginal people.